 5. Using the profit/loss table

 The table shows the expected profit or loss of your option(s).
 The rows are the potential prices that the underlying stock could be, and the columns are various dates in the future.
-For example, in the above image, you can see how the call will have an estimated profit of $805 profit if the stock hits $400 on the 24th.
+For example, in the above image, you can see how the call will have an estimated profit of $871 profit if the stock hits $462 on March 11th.

 Use the "Chart Range" slider to zoom in or out on the table.
 The buttons below the table allow you to change what values are displayed.
 It defaults to the profit and loss in dollars, but you can also select the percent change, percent of risk, or actual value of the contract(s).

 Premium members will also see icons on the chart which indicate important dates.
 The above chart has an icon on the 18th which indicates that the stock has an ex-dividend date then.
 We also show icons for upcoming earnings and splits.